willbehn/mtg-guessing-game/README.md

 ## About

 This project is a game where users guess **Magic: The Gathering** cards based on various hints.
-The objective is to identify the card as quickly as possible using the fewest hints.
+The objective is to identify the card as quickly as possible using the fewest hints possible.

 ### Key Features
 - The backend is implemented using Spring Boot, retrieving card data from the [Scryfall API](https://scryfall.com/docs/api).
 The data is processed into a series of hints for the user.